Wednesday, May 25, 2016

 “Merry Christmas!” the old man said, as he knocked on his neighbor’s door.
 Then, the neighbor boy opened the door, wearing the old man’s hat.

-“It’s just my size,” the little boy said, even if it covered both of his eyes.
+“It’s just my size,” the little boy said with a grin, though it drooped over both eyes.

 “Good day to you!” his father said to the old man.